J.D., University of Alabama, 1975

 Alternative Dispute Resolution, Negotiation, Mediation

-Shelby Grubbs, executive director of the International Arbitration Center, worked as a litigation advocate and as an advocate, special master and neutral in alternative dispute resolution (ADR) proceedings prior to joining Georgia State Law in 2014.
+Shelby Grubbs, executive director of the Atlanta Center for International Arbitration and Mediation, worked as a litigation advocate and as an advocate, special master and neutral in alternative dispute resolution (ADR) proceedings prior to joining Georgia State Law in 2014.
 He was lead counsel in class litigation involving Fortune 150 companies and a “Big Four” accounting firm.
 Grubbs also coordinated parallel litigation or arbitration proceedings in England, Luxembourg, Mexico and Spain.
 His special master work included cases pertaining to RICO, securities, water pollution and Medicare.

 Grubbs is a past chair of the Litigation, Arbitration and Dispute Resolution Section of the World Law Group, an international network with more than 15,000 lawyers in 52 firms in more than 200 cities.
 He edited International Civil Procedure (Kluwer Law 2003).
 He also organized and wrote the preface for Confidentiality of Communications between Lawyers and Their Clients: A Country by Country Guide (Amazon 2008).